Lucy Sands Murder

 A side issue to the Reay family history is, who was Lucy Sands?

-Lucy Sands, a 17 year old, born in Ireland in 1865, was found murdered in North Side, Workington in March 1882, under a pile of stones by a road-mender.
+Lucinda (Lucy) Sands, a 17 year old, born in Ireland in 1865, was found murdered in North Side, Workington in March 1882, under a pile of stones by a road-mender.
 She had last been seen alive in December 1881.
-Maryport Advertiser 31 Mar 1882
+(Maryport Advertiser, 31 Mar 1882. et al.)

 She had been living at 2 Christian Street, Workington, with her brother James Henry Sands, and an Esther Rea, widow, also born in Ireland.
 In the 1881 census return, James Henry and Lucy are described as grandchildren of Esther.
-James Henry and Lucy’s parents were found to be William John Sands and Mary Stewart who had been married in Belfast in December 1863.
+(RG11/5176.
+F84, P29.)
+James Henry and Lucy’s parents were found to be William John Sands and Mary Stewart who had been married in Belfast at the Presbyterian Church on Great Georges Street in December 1863.
+(Irish Genealogy.ie ;3326824) There is no trace of the parents in census records in England.

 At the inquest into Lucy’s death, evidence was given by ‘our’ James Rea(y), (b 1831) of 42 Kings St, Workington, that he was second cousin to Lucy, and that he was one of the last members of the family to speak to Lucy alive, prior to her going out on the fateful night.